shrink/laravel-strict/README.md

 - [ ] Execute `$ mv README-project.md README.md`
 - [ ] Commit!

-  configuration of the application should take place.
-All of Laravel's optional
 ## Changes

 Many defaults have been removed, consolidated or changed to encourage best